Why did it take so much time to make the release? There are many reasons. Let’s iterate them:

 We are happy to see our usage keep increasing.🥳

-The full release notes can be find here.
+The full release notes can be found here.

 Stay tuned for more updates.
 Want to read more blog posts about Fundamental Library?
 Check these out.